-Shareholders are encouraged to make systematic use of all of the powers at their disposal as necessary in order coherently to support the highest standards of corporate governance at the companies in which they invest.
-Those which are more rarely used include: voting on the re-election of directors; the adoption of the annual report and accounts; the (re)appointment of the auditors; attendance and speaking at AGMs and tabling shareholder resolutions.
+Shareholders are encouraged to make systematic use of all of the powers at their disposal as necessary in order to coherently support the highest standards of corporate governance at the companies in which they invest.
+This should include escalation in instances where it is clear that a given company is repeatedly failing to respond meaningfully to investors' concerns on a specific issue.
+Those voting powers which have been traditionally more rarely used include: the adoption of the annual report and accounts; the (re)appointment of the auditors; attendance and speaking at AGMs and tabling shareholder resolutions.

-Finally, shareholders should always balance the "signalling" effect of a voting sanction against the potential for it to exacerbate the situation which they seek to remedy.
+However, shareholders should always balance the "signalling" effect of a voting sanction against the potential for it to exacerbate the situation which they seek to remedy.